 Dr Jean Dodds, one of the world's foremost experts in canine vaccine reactions, writes: "Recent vaccinations with single or combination modified live-virus (MLV) vaccines are increasingly recognised contributors to immune-mediated blood diseases, bone marrow failure, and organ dysfunction."
 (2) Dr Dodds lists leukaemia, thyroid disease, Addison's disease, diabetes, and lymphoma as diseases that can be triggered by vaccines.

 Yes, parvovirus was created by vaccines.
 This disease didn't exist prior to the 1970s.
 In fact, scientists tell us it was created by vaccine manufacturers who cultured the distemper vaccine on cat kidneys that were infected with feline enteritis.
 This cat-enteritis-diseased distemper vaccine was then injected into dogs around the world, and parvovirus reared its ugly head around the world at the same time.
 A naturally occurring epidemic would spread slowly across continents.
 Parvovirus appeared with a big bang, in line with multi-national vaccine company distribution policies.

 There are numerous scientific studies linking arthritis with vaccination.
 Vaccine components have even been isolated in the bones of arthritis sufferers post vaccination.

 There are many, many research papers showing a link between allergies and vaccines.
 Animals with a genetic predisposition to allergies ('people' from families with a history of irritable bowel syndrome/Crohns disease/enteritis, asthma, hay fever, eczema, attention deficit disorder, and so on), can become more allergic, or become highly sensitised, when you inject foreign proteins (serums and organ tissue contained in vaccines) into them.
 Flea bite allergy?
-Apparently that's caused by vaccine damage.
+Apparently, that's caused specifically by vaccine damage.